 Washington, D.C.
 (Arlington, Alexandria) Total of delinquent loans: 18.8 %

 Dallas, Texas (Plano, Irving) Total of delinquent loans: 19.1 %

-With foreclosures bank owned properties, we're beating the banks, and you can too.
+We're beating the banks, and you can too.
 Banks are highly motivated sellers and are only interested in the bottom line.
+Banks are not in the real estate business they're in the money business.
 It's all about how fast they can move their inventory.
-Right before their end-of-month evaluations are the best time to submit your low-ball offers.
-Along with the end of the fiscal year and before major holidays.

 Buy in as-is-condition